About the William Main Seminar Series

 The fire problem is a cultural problem—where do we go from here?

 Lenya Quinn Davidson, UCANR Area Fire Advisor for Humboldt County

 Lenya Quinn Davidson has spent nearly a decade working in fire.
 In her presentation, she investigates the impediments to prescribed fire in northern California, explores her understanding of the issues surrounding prescribed fire, and looks at how this understanding has become more nuanced over the last decade.
 Lenya discusses her conclusion that the biggest obstacles we face in the West are not operational or regulatory; rather, they are cultural issues, defined by a century-long rift between people and fire, and perpetuated by the professionalization and homogenization of the fire culture.
 Lenya also looks at two specific approaches to increase the collective oprerational capacity for prescribed fire and to shift the culture of fire more generally.
 Due to technical issues during Lenya's presentation, an audio file is not available.
 A PDF of her presentation is available for download here: Quinn-Davidson Main Seminar Presentation.

 The Community Wildfire Safety Program

 Becky Johnson, Senior Manager – Vegetation Management / Community Wildfire Safety Program, PG&E

-Becky's talk will highlight PG&E's enhanced and expanded Community Wildfire Safety program, exploring the work PG&E is conducting to reduce wildfire risks and keep customers and communities safe in the face of a growing threat of extreme weather and wildfire.
-If you cannot attend this talk in person, a zoom link will be made available prior to the talk so please check back soon.
+Becky Johnson spoke with seminar attendees about PG&E's enhanced and expanded Community Wildfire Safety program - taking a deep dive into the work PG&E is conducting to reduce wildfire risks and keep customers and communities safe in the face of a growing threat of extreme weather and wildfire.